 Canada’s Aerospace Industry

 All data is from 2016 unless otherwise stated.

-- Contributed more than $28B to GDP and 211,000 jobs in the Canadian economy
+- Contributed close to $28B to GDP and 208,000 jobs in the Canadian economy

-- More than 70% of the industry’s activity is dedicated to manufacturing while the balance (30%) is focused on maintenance, repair and overhaul (MRO)
+- 70% of the industry’s activity (GDP) is dedicated to manufacturing while the balance is focused on maintenance, repair and overhaul (MRO).

 Canadian Aerospace Activity

 - The Canadian aerospace industry is comprised of a mix of civil/commercial, defence and space systems activities (2014)

 - Space systems activities cut across civil and defence markets (2014)

 Global Supply Chain

 - More than 60% of Canadian aerospace product exports were supply chain components